espressif/vscode-esp-idf-extension/README.md

 > **NOTE:** When downloading ESP-IDF using git cloning in Windows if you receive errors like "unable to create symlink", enabling `Developer Mode` while cloning ESP-IDF could help resolve the issue.

-If the user can't resolve the error, please search in the [github repository issues](http://github.com/espressif/vscode-esp-idf-extension/issues) for existing errors or open a new issue [here](https://github.com/espressif/vscode-esp-idf-extension/issues/new/choose).
+If you can't resolve the error, please search in the [github repository issues](http://github.com/espressif/vscode-esp-idf-extension/issues) for existing errors or open a new issue [here](https://github.com/espressif/vscode-esp-idf-extension/issues/new/choose).

 # Code of Conduct